luismpcosta/snap-scheduler/README.md

 [View Usage](https://github.com/luismpcosta/snap-scheduler/blob/main/README.md#usage-snaplock)

 ## Schedule tasks
 In a spring boot application create and run tasks dynamically wasn´t a easy mission, to simplify this mission we create a task scheduler.
 With this scheduler in a kick steps you can schedule and save tasks on database, the scheduled tasks run automatically on defined time.
+All tasks scheduled and runned with Snap Scheduler have prevention to multiple runs, like @SnapLock.

 [View Usage](https://github.com/luismpcosta/snap-scheduler/blob/main/README.md#usage-task-scheduler)